 If it’s spring or fall, pull the seasonal clothing first and store it somewhere else.
-Move on to clothes, shoes and jackets your child has outgrown and put them in a donation bag.
-As you and your child work on the decluttering, explain why you’re doing it, how it will create a nicer space for them and other positives that align with your family values.
+Move on to clothes, shoes, and jackets your child has outgrown and put them in a donation bag.
+As you and your child work on the decluttering, explain why you’re doing it, how it will create a nicer space for them, and other positives that align with your family values.

-How to Clean Your Child’s Room
+How to Clean a Kid’s Room

-Remove everything from the tops of dressers and nightstands and from any shelving.
+Remove everything from the tops of dressers and nightstands and any shelving.
 Dust each piece of furniture and shelving from top to bottom, including feet and supports.
-Move on to chairs, stools and any other furniture.
+Move on to chairs, stools, and any other furniture.
 Clean off stuck-on grime with water and a microfiber cloth, let it dry and finish up with furniture polish on wood surfaces.
 For furniture with drawers, empty them and vacuum the insides with a crevice tool.

 Mirrors and Windows